Mononucleosis

 Treatment

-There is no way to cure mono or to shorten the length of the illness.
+There is no way to cure mono or to shorten how long the illness lasts.
 It lasts 4 to 6 weeks, but the lack of energy may last longer.

 The goal is to manage symptoms.
 Choices are: